 We all are collections of stories.
-Stories shape our reality, and define our identities and lives.
-Accordingly, those who master the art and craft of storytelling have a great advantage in communication, are more effective in their work, and more successful in their social life.
+Stories shape our reality and define our identities and lives.
+Accordingly, those who master the art and craft of storytelling have a great advantage in communication, are more effective in their work, and are more successful in their social life.

-Together, we will explore the development of myth, the “stories that always are, but never happened” (Sallustius), how deeply rooted they are in the collective unconscious (Jung), and what are the links with popular formats like fairy tales or contemporary comics or hit movies, including the work on the “Monomyth” by Joseph Campbell.
+Together, we will explore the development of myth, the “stories that always are, but never happened” (Sallustius), how deeply rooted they are in the collective unconscious (Jung), and what are the links with popular formats, such as fairy tales or contemporary comics or hit movies, including the work on the “Monomyth” by Joseph Campbell.

-Every topic will have a strong experiential phase, and participants will have the opportunity to practice immediately what they learnt.
-The course will encourage participants to tap into their potential as narrators and story creators and become effective communicators, who master a variety of tools for storytelling.
+Every topic will have a strong experiential phase, and participants will have the opportunity to practice what they learned immediately.
+The course will encourage participants to tap into their potential as narrators and creators of stories and become effective communicators who master a variety of tools for storytelling.

-Participants to the course will learn to:
+Participants in the course will learn to:

-- Identify the principles, structures and elements of storytelling;
+- Identify the principles, structures, and elements of storytelling;

 - Distinguish different formats of stories;

 - Create stories as a single author or as a group;